Submit CE Proposal

 - Course learning objectives

-- Paragraph on presenter(s) background
+- Paragraph about presenter(s) background

 - Audio visual equipment requirements (Also indicate if you will require attendees to bring their laptop to the course.
-This requires installation of additional power outlets in the room)
+This requires installation of additional power outlets in the room.)

 Please review the Course Proposal Guide before beginning the online submission process.